 Because BRTs use an iterative machine learning algorithm, each model produces slightly different results.
 Therefore, we ran the model for 1,000 iterations and calculated multimodel averages for all parameters.
 Final model performance of the complete set of eight models (four grid cell sizes, each with two water cover thresholds) was evaluated using three cross-validated model performance measures: deviance explained, correlation, and AUC.
 Deviance explained and AUC were explained previously.
 Correlation is a measure of predictive accuracy, evaluating the correlation between predicted and observed nest occurrence.
 For all model performance measures, higher values indicate better model fit.
-In the best-fit model, the effects of land cover on probability of nest occurrence were evaluated and scaled so that all importance values sum to 100.
+In the best-fit model, the effects of land cover on probability of nest occurrence were evaluated in three ways.
+First, the relative importance of each land cover predictor in the model was calculated and scaled so that all importance values sum to 100.
 Second, the relationship between each land cover type and probability of nest occurrence was plotted as a marginal effect, meaning the probability of bald eagle nest occurrence was estimated across a range of possible coverage values with all other land cover types held to their means.
 Nest occurrence probability estimates were generated as predictions from the BRT model at each of the 1,000 iterations, and standard errors were derived from these bootstrap samples.
 Finally, the plotted relationships were examined and classified as "positive," "neutral," or "negative" effects.